If you were thinking about ways to have your company grow, you would probably think of marketing as a way to achieve this goal.

 Your customer might not care what Kylie Jenner thinks about a business.
 However, they’re going to take a recommendation from Julie, a local school teacher and friend, much more seriously.

-Follow this advocate example of treating your customers right and it will be hard to go wrong.
+Follow this advocate example of treating your customers right from Southwest Airlines and it will be hard to go wrong.

 Chobani – Show customers you believe what they believe